Risks seen as Russia crisis spurs banking M&A

 There has been a flurry of M&A activity by banks in Russia's top 100 by assets in recent weeks as weaker lenders seek investment and stronger banks go hunting to increase market share.

-Shareholders in B&N Bank, one of the top 20 in Russia, said last week they were buying a controlling stake in rival MDM Bank MDMBI.RTS, while the owner of Credit Bank of Moscow (CBOM.MM) is looking at buying a majority stake in Uralsib (USBN.MM).
+Shareholders in B&N Bank, one of the top 20 in Russia, said last week they were buying a controlling stake in rival MDM Bank , while the owner of Credit Bank of Moscow is looking at buying a majority stake in Uralsib.

 Each is taking a gamble in the current economic climate, following the rouble's sharp depreciation last year and a collapse in global oil prices.